vita-epfl/Helvipad/README.md

 estimating depth in omnidirectional imaging.
 To address this, we introduce necessary adaptations to stereo models, achieving improved performance.

+## News

+-  **[16/02/2025]** Helvipad has been accepted to CVPR 2025! 🎉🎉
+- **[Post-CVPR Dataset Update – 16/03/2025]** A small but important update has been applied to the dataset.
+If you have already downloaded it, please check the details on the [HuggingFace Hub](https://github.com/vita-epfl/helvipad/releases).

 ## Dataset Structure

-The dataset is organized into training and testing subsets with the following structure:
+The dataset is organized into training, validation and testing subsets with the following structure:

 ```
 helvipad/